Boostcom/bl-api-v3/source/includes/10_members_api/0_members.md

-optin_subchannel | Subchannel (`X-Subproduct-Name` header) which had been used to register member | string created_at | Time when the user was firstly created | string updated_at | Time when the user was last updated | string person_id | Unique Member's identifier (set internally) | string
+optin_subchannel | Subchannel (`X-Subproduct-Name` header) which had been used to register member | string created_at | Time when the user was firstly created | string updated_at | Time when the user was last updated | string banned_since | Time since member was/is banned (not updatable through OAuth) | string person_id | Unique Member's identifier (set internally) | string

 #### <a name="member-consents-model"></a> Member's consents JSON model